rcap107/rcap107.github.io/content/posts/intro.md

 in the future.
 No guarantees yet, though.

 # Tell me about yourself
-Check [posts/about] for a brief story of my recent life.
+Check the [About](/posts/about-me) page for a brief story of my recent life.